seydx/homebridge-sonybravia-platform/README.md

-# Homebridge Plugin for Sony Bravia TV
+# Homebridge Platform Plugin for Sony Bravia Android TV

-A plugin that exposes all HDMI Inputs to HomeKit via [Homebridge](https://github.com/nfarina/homebridge).
-It can also detect CEC devices like Apple TV or Playstation to activate them via HomeKit.
+This is a plugin for [Homebridge](https://github.com/nfarina/homebridge) that can expose a Power Switch, Apps installed TV, all HDMI inputs from your TV to Apple HomeKit.
+It can also detect CEC devices like Apple TV or PlayStation 4 and controll them.
+So it is possible to turn on your Apple TV or PlayStation etc. with polling to create awesome automations.

 ## Why do we need this plugin?

-With this plugin you can expose the HDMI inputs to HomeKit as "Switches".
-It's also possible to create a CEC list to activate devices like Apple TV or PlayStation that are plugged in.
+With this plugin you can expose a power switch to controll the power of your TV (on/off) , Switches for Apps installed on your TV (names must be defined in the config file to expose them), Switches for the TV Inputs (HDMI) and also for your CEC devices (must be defined in the config file to expose them) that are plugged in like Apple TV or PlayStation etc. So it will be possible to controll these devices (at the moment only powering on and changing input).
+More functions will come very soon!

 See [Images](https://github.com/SeydX/homebridge-sonybravia-platform/tree/master/images/) for more details.